kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <ol>

 <li class="post__list-item">
-<h3><b>React is the most in-demand skill, and it will stay that way for awhile</b></h3>
+<h3><b>React is the most in-demand skill, and it will stay that way for a while</b></h3>

 <p>After its release, React solved problems that developers never knew they had.
 It gave them a great way to "component-ize" the UI, rendered that UI fast and made application state easier to manage.</p>

-<p>This resulted in a growing React ecosystem that includes <a href="https://redux.js.org/">Redux</a>, <a href="https://reactrouter.com/">React Router</a> and <a href="https://jestjs.io/">Jest</a>.
+<p>From this came a still-growing React ecosystem that includes <a href="https://redux.js.org/">Redux</a>, <a href="https://reactrouter.com/">React Router</a> and <a href="https://jestjs.io/">Jest</a>.
 It also led to a vast, supportive React community of Slack channels, tutorial sites and web forums.</p>

 <p>It's for all these reasons (and many more) that businesses of all sizes have adopted React.
 And want to hire developers that know it.</p>

-<p>No exaggeration here: for almost every interview I had, "How long have I used React?" was the one of the first two questions I was asked.
+<p>No exaggeration: "How long have I used React?" was one of the first two questions I was asked for almost every interview.
 Followed by questions about my knowledge of the above-mentioned ecosystem.</p>

 <p>The years-long debate over what's the best JavaScript framework continues.
 As a result, frameworks like <a href="https://vuejs.org/">Vue</a> and <a href="https://svelte.dev/">Svelte</a> are being hyped as better alternatives to React.</p>